samijaadar/E-commerce-website/README.md

 Create 'shopping' Database

 step 4:
-Import teh database from 'Database' folder
+Import the database from 'Database' folder